 When introducing an acoustic microphone into a sound field, it is important to note that any microphone will disturb the sound field you are trying to measure.
 The reflections and diffraction due to the physical presence of the microphone can affect the measured pressure level which result in an inaccurate measurement reading.
 Therefore knowing which field you will be operating in will help you choose the right type of measurement microphone for your application.

-Measurement microphone are divided into three different categories according to their response in the sound field: Free-Field, Pressure, and Random-Incidence.
-The main differences occur at the higher frequencies where the physical size of a microphone become comparable with respect to the wavelengths of the sound being measured.
+Measurement microphones are divided into three different categories according to their response in the sound field: Free-Field, Pressure, and Random-Incidence.
+The main differences occur at the higher frequencies where the physical size of a microphone becomes comparable with respect to the wavelengths of the sound being measured.
 With this each their own capabilities and applications.